will123195/oreo/README.md

 # Features

+- Simple syntax for reading/writing to db
-- Detects relationships (primary keys and foreign keys)
+- Detects relationships (primary and foreign keys)
 - Saves nested objects in a single transaction
-- Automatically discovers writable/read-only hosts
-- Supports composite primary keys
+- Great for multi-host replication
 - Optional row memoization and row caching

 # Database Support